 f.
 To authorize the General Secretariat to deposit in the Capital Fund for OAS Scholarships and Training Programs, in accordance with Article 18 of the IACD Statutes, any unused or unobligated scholarship funds under Object 3, to the extent permitted under Article 100 of the General Standards.
 In implementing this mandate, the General Secretariat shall consult CIDI through the IACD Management Board and obtain approval from the Permanent Council through the CAAP.]

-25. To continue to support the scholarship and training programs of the OAS, [SEDI: which seek to assist member with a view towards ensuring that the programs implemented address the specific needs of members states in the pursuit of their integral development goals emanating from the pandemic] through human resource development and to encourage continued efforts to promote the efficiency, effectiveness, and sustainability of these programs, and also reiterating the need to ensure more equitable representation of member states among scholars and partnering institutions in the context of such programs.
+25. To continue to support the scholarship and training programs of the OAS, [SEDI: which seek to assist member with a view towards ensuring that the programs implemented address the specific needs of member states in the pursuit of their integral development goals emanating from the pandemic] through human resource development and to encourage continued efforts to promote the efficiency, effectiveness, and sustainability of these programs, and also reiterating the need to ensure more equitable representation of member states among scholars and partnering institutions in the context of such programs.
+[U.S. Instructions Pending, Hold on Para]

 To instruct the Secretariat of the Inter-American Committee on Ports (CIP) to continue working, in line with the CIP Mexico City Plan of Action 2018-2020 and in collaboration with its members and strategic partners on offering professional development and capacity-building opportunities for officials in the port sector in the Americas.